 - Sentiment analysis – shows happy and unhappy customers and media talking about your business and products

-- Volume of mentions – shows how the number of online mentions of branded content changes
+- The volume of mentions – shows how the number of online mentions of branded content changes

-- Engagement – shows engagement of branded content changes
+- Engagement – shows the engagement of branded content changes

-Social media analytics allows not only understanding social media performance of your channels, but also your competitors’.
+Social media analytics allows not only understanding the social media performance of your channels but also your competitors’.

 This way you can track their activities, marketing campaigns, what their customers think about them, and much more.
 It’s a great source of business intelligence.